 Lightroom Tip #14: Integrate with Your Online Portfolio

-Since your online portfolio is where many of your existing and prospective clients see your work, you want to make sure you’re keeping it up to date with your best and latest work.
+Since your online portfolio website is where many of your existing and prospective clients see your work, you want to make sure you’re keeping it up to date with your best and latest work.
 Make sure you choose a portfolio builder with Lightroom integration.
 That way, you’ll be able to publish and update your portfolio and client proofing galleries directly from Lightroom!

 Lightroom Tip #15: Learn Shortcuts